kgeorgeblake/CleanCode/readme.md

-The index.html and css file in assets have been cleaned up.
+The index.html and assetts/css/css file have been cleaned up.